-For the first time, the energy potential from renewable sources such as biomasse, wind and geothermal has been measured in Eastern Austria.
-Utlitizing GIS Modelling software, the energy potential from areas as large as Municipalities and as small as “micro regions” has been graphically displayed.
+For the first time, the energy potential from renewable sources such as biomass, wind power and geothermics has been measured in Eastern Austria.
+Utlitising GIS modelling software, the energy potential from areas as small as municipalities and micro regions has been graphically displayed.
 This tool will act as an important asset for regions developing their future energy policies.
 This project was successfully developed by engaging in focused and regular communication with all key stakeholders.

-Because of activities like the academic course on renewable energy in Central and Eastern Europe (CEE) and the prevalence of pre-existing international networks, the region of Bruck an der Leitha was developed as a centre for sustainable energy systems with it’s primary focus on the CEE.
+Based on activities like the academic course on renewable energy in Central and Eastern Europe (CEE) and the already existing local networks, the region of Bruck an der Leitha is to be established as a centre for sustainable energy systems with its primary focus on the CEE region.
 The project consisted of 3 essential components:

 project partner: Energy Centre Bratislava, Municipality Bruck an der Leitha, University of Mosonmagyarovar (HU)